AaryaK05/AaryaK05/README.md

 - 📫 How to reach me **kasbeaarya05@gmail.com**

 -  😄 Pronouns: she/her, they/them
+-    You can find more about me here- <a href="https://aarya-kasbe.vercel.app/">portfolio</a>

-- 🔭 I’m currently participating in game jams on Itch.io, check out my progress-<a href="https://ak05.itch.io/">Itch.io profile</a>
+- I’m currently participating in game jams on Itch.io, check out my progress-<a href="https://ak05.itch.io/">Itch.io profile</a>

 <!-- - 👨‍💻 All of my projects are available at [http://portfolio-kpyo.onrender.com/](http://portfolio-kpyo.onrender.com/)